ubaldot/vim-microdebugger/README.md

 # vim-microdebugger (WIP)

-A plugin built on top of Termdebug to play with micro-controllers and that relies on `openocd` (to be installed separately).
+A tiny plugin built on top of Termdebug to play with micro-controllers and that relies on `openocd` (to be installed separately).
 This plugin is written in Vim9.

 Microdebugger starts a `openocd` server in a hidden, unlisted buffer so that you can connect to it using Termdebug as a gdb client.
 A good explanation is